tpapalex/PrettyTests.jl/docs/src/index.md

 Test.finish(ts::JustPrintTestSet) = nothing
 ```

-A core feature of `TestMacroExtensions` is that its macros integrate seamlessly with
+A core feature of `PrettyTests` is that its macros integrate seamlessly with
 Julia's standard [unit-testing framework](@extref Julia stdlib/Test).
 This stems primarily
 from the fact that they return one of the standard [`Test.Result`](@extref Julia) objects
 defined therein, namely: